formatc2013/puddle/README.md

 Alpha version of my object pooling system implemented in Unity 2019.2

 The pool dynamically grows and shrinks and GameObjects come and go.
-It detects unused objects, and gets rid of them (has to be set up manually by adding a script to a GameObject in your scene.)
+It automatically detects unused objects, and gets rid of them (has to be set up manually by adding a script to a GameObject in your scene.)
 Any GameObject can go in and out that implements the IPoolable interface, but not required to use it.

 Instructions: